On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Categorified analytic continuation of hypergeometric series

-However in this consideration a natural question arises if we can follow the HHP invariant branes transition through the LG phase and if they have a natural representation in the LG phase.
-Our proposal is to identify HHP branes with two basis Lagrangian cycles $\CL_1$ and $\CL_4$ in chamber ${\bf P}_{II}$ in Fig.\ref{fig:phase}.
-Corresponding partition functions satisfy the following relations: \be \ee where\footnote{ A discrepancy between normalizations of $Z_k$ and $\tilde Z_k$ is induced by our rather inaccurate treatment of gamma function integrals like \eqref{extra_PF}.
+where\footnote{ A discrepancy between normalizations of $Z_k$ and $\tilde Z_k$ is induced by our rather inaccurate treatment of gamma function integrals like \eqref{extra_PF}.
 In practice, these relations depend on a particular choice of the integration contour dictated by the QFT, for instance, relation

 holds only for ${\rm Re}\;\mu>0$.
 If the situation is different we have to choose a different integration cycle.
 Similarly, in the definition of the disk partition function \eqref{conifold_pf} we have chosen simple brane boundary conditions.
 As we will see in what follows this produces condensates of neutral mesons \eqref{cond_wf} that have to be dualized to the LG phase.
 To cancel contributions of these condensates one may choose a zero section sheaf following recipe of \eqref{Weil}.
 Such a sheaf produces a non-trivial D-brane operator \eqref{Z_B} $f(\sigma)\sim\sin\pi\sigma$ shifting normalizations of disk partition functions.
 See also \cite[Section 2.1.1]{Zenkevich:2017ylb}. }